mobizt/Firebase-ESP8266/src/README.md

 param **`dataObj`** - Firebase Data Object to hold data and instances.

-param **`path`** - Database path which the array is being read.
+param **`path`** - Database path in which the array is being read.

 param **`query`** - QueryFilter class to set query parameters to filter data.

-return - **`Boolean`** type status indicates the success of operation.
+return - **`Boolean`** type status indicates the success of the operation.

 Available query parameters for filtering the data are the following.

-QueryFilter.orderBy -       Required parameter to specify which data used for data filtering included child key, key and value.
+QueryFilter.orderBy -       Required parameter to specify which data used for data filtering included child key, key, and value.
                             Use "$key" for filtering data by keys of all nodes at the defined database path.
                             Use "$value" for filtering data by value of all nodes at the defined database path.
                             Use "$priority" for filtering data by "virtual child" named .priority of all nodes.
                             Use any child key to filter by that key.

 QueryFilter.limitToFirst -  The total children (number) to filter from the first child.